sarbal/BINF_tut/lessons/python_dataviz.md

 import matplotlib.pyplot as plt
 ```
 - Pandas is a library for working with tabular data.
 Based on the R data.frame library.
-- Seaborn is a visulization package.
+- Seaborn is a visualization package.

 ### Importing data
 ```